 Dead zones occur all over the world.
 The largest dead zone covers the entire bottom of the Baltic Sea, about the same size as California.
 Besides the Gulf, U.S. dead zones occur in the Chesapeake Bay and off the coast of Oregon.

 The Gulf Dead Zone is the largest in the United States and second largest in the world.
-The largest Gulf Dead Zone occurred in 2002, encompassing 8,497 square miles.
+The largest Gulf Dead Zone occurred in 2017, encompassing 8,776 square miles.
 The smallest measured 15 square miles in 1988.
-The average size of the dead zone over the past five years has been about 5,500 square miles, roughly the size of Connecticut.
+The average size of the dead zone over the past five years has been about 5,806 square miles.

 The Annual Hypoxia Survey